WAYS & MEANS COMMITTEE

 Thomas Scozzafava, Vice-Chairman

-Chairman Monty called this Ways and Means meeting to order at 10:00 a.m. with the following supervisors in attendance: Clayton Barber, Stephanie DeZalia, Derek Doty, Shaun Gillilland, Charles Harrington, Roy Holzer, Ken Hughes, Steve McNally, Noel Merrihew, Jim Monty, Tom Scozzafava, Matthew Stanley, Michael Tyler, Joe Pete Wilson, Davina Winemiller, Margaret Wood and Mark Wright.†
+Chairman Monty called this Ways and Means meeting to order at 10:00 a.m. with the following supervisors in attendance: Clayton Barber, Derek Doty, Shaun Gillilland, Roy Holzer, Ken Hughes, Steve McNally, Noel Merrihew, Jim Monty, Tom Scozzafava, Matthew Stanley, Michael Tyler, Joe Pete Wilson, Davina Winemiller, Margaret Wood and Mark Wright.† Charles Harrington was absent for the roll call.† Stephanie DeZalia was excused.

-Department heads present were:† Michael Diskin, James Dougan, Judy Garrison, Sue Montgomery-Corey, Daniel Palmer, Max Thwaits, David Reynolds and Dan Manning.
+Department heads present were:† James Dougan, Judy Garrison, Allison McGahay, Daniel Palmer, Terri Morris, Max Thwaits, David Reynolds, Kristy Sprague and Dan Manning.

 News media:† Tim Rowland - Sun News